islammohamedd1/angular-portfolio/README.md

 ## Build

 To build the project for production, first run `ng build --prod`.
-Then run `` to build the server.
+Then run `ng run angular-portfolio:server` to build the server.